Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/bringing-include_dir-into-the-modern-era.md

 used.

 At work, my main project has a component that is compiled to WebAssembly and deliberately doesn't use the standard library (i.e. it is a `no_std` crate).
-We have another component that is compiled to Windows/Linux/MacOS desktops, mobile devices, and the web.
+We have a second component that depends on TensorFlow and needs to be cross-compiled to Windows/Linux/MacOS desktops, mobile devices, and the web.

 Targeting such a large variety of platforms makes you appreciate libraries that are platform-agnostic where cross-compiling *Just Works*, and you *really* notice when they don't.
+That second component reminded me just how

 ## Migrating to Newer Language Features